OpenBioML/chemnlp/docs/api/meta_yaml_augmentor.md

 1. **LLM Integration**: This tool requires integration with an LLM service.
 Ensure you have the necessary credentials and access set up.
 By default it uses, `gpt-4o`.
 For this, you need to expose the `OPENAI_API_KEY` environment variable.

 2. **Output Quality**: The quality of the augmented `meta.yaml` depends on the capabilities of the LLM being used.
 Manual review and adjustment may be necessary.
+It also depends on the quality of the existing `meta.yaml` file.
+If the existing file doesn't follow the standards (and, for example, hard codes target names) the augmentation may not be successful.

 ## Example Usage in Python